NYC, New York

 “It was good.”
 Kate shrugs.
 “They didn’t want me to leave the cast.”

 “Oh, I know, honey.
 I’m sorry.
-I would let you stay.
 When you’re eighteen, I’m sure you can get back on with another show.”

 Eighteen is like light-years away.
 Eighteen is graduation.
 It’s a new car.
 It’s the first step to becoming free from my goofy dad and his conniving mistress.

-I zone back into the car as Kate’s voice drones on.
+I zone back into the conversation as Kate’s voice drones on.

 “Then Mark said if I keep on, I might be able to work up into a lead someday—in something bigger.
 Broadway even.
 Not the kid stuff.”